KatyBrown/KB_best_practice_coding_researchers/lessons/writing_readable_code/wrc_python_style_guides_1_intro.md

 There are guidelines available to format code in different languages known as **style guides**.

 Code is read much more often than it is written.
 Style guidelines are intended to improve the readability of code and make it consistent across the wide spectrum of Python code.

 A style guide is a set of conventions agreed upon by a group or community to ensure that all the code produced by the group is similar in style.
 It is similar to using correct grammar, spelling and punctuation when writing prose - it's usually not essential, but it can make things clearer, more accessible and more professional.

 ## Style consistency

-**Whole Group Discussion**
+:star: **Whole Group Discussion**

 What will be the output for `print (a)`, `print (b)` and `print(c())` in the code snippet below?